The 7 Best Payment Gateways for Your Ecommerce Website in 2019

 Braintree is best known for its smooth checkout experience, which provides a high level of safety that encourages repeat orders.
 That’s why we often use Braintree and recommend it to our clients.

 Authorize.net is regarded as one of the best Magento ecommerce payment gateways around.
-It is a reliable and trusted solution which could be a great asset to your online shop.
+It is a reliable and trusted solution that could be a great asset to your online shop.

 Available in 25 countries, Stripe delivers great payment services.
 If you’re looking to bill customers on a recurring basis, set up a marketplace, or simply accept payments, Stripe can do it all as a fully integrated, global payments platform.